Pomset logic: the other approach to non commutativity in logic: Proof nets

 \subsection{Cut and cut-elimination}

 What about the cut rule?
 This calculus has no rules in the standard sense, in particular no binary rules that would combine a $K$ and a $K^\perp$.
-A cut is a tensor $K\ts K^\perp$ which never is inserted inside a formula.
+A cut is a tensor $K\ts K^\perp$ which may not be a strict subformula of some other formula.